This page explains how node pools work in Google Kubernetes Engine (GKE).

 has the node pool's name as its value.

-When you create a cluster, the number of nodes and type of nodes that you specify becomes the default node pool.
-Then, you can add additional custom node pools of different sizes and types to your cluster.
+When you create a cluster, the number of nodes and type of nodes that you specify are used to create the first node pool of the cluster.
+Then, you can add additional node pools of different sizes and types to your cluster.
 All nodes in any given node pool are identical to one another.

 For example, you might create a node pool in your cluster with local SSDs, a minimum CPU platform, Spot VMs (Preview), a specific node image, or different machine types.
 Custom node pools are useful when you need to schedule Pods that require more resources than others, such as more memory or more local disk space.
 If you need more control of where Pods are scheduled, you can use node taints.